bhargavpshah98/CloudProject2/README.md

 ### Individual contribution:

 *  Aishwarya Ravi:
-   * Worked on the end to end flow of the prescription management module for both doctors and patients which includes displaying patient dashboard, prescription screen to display all prescriptions applicable for the patient(For both doctors and patient’s portal), Add prescription screen for the doctor to add a prescription to the patient.
+   * Worked on the end to end flow of the prescription management module for both doctors and patients which includes displaying patient dashboard, prescription screen to display all prescriptions applicable for the patient(For both doctor's and patient’s portal), Add prescription screen for the doctor to add a prescription for the patient.
    * Developed the frontend and backend functionalities for viewing/downloading prescriptions from the Cloudfront, deleting prescriptions from S3 and DynamoDB, Uploading prescription metadata to the Prescription table in DynamoDB and navigating back to dashboard from the Prescription UI.
+   * Developed the Email Notification module to notify/remind patients to take medicines as per their dosage timings.
+Made use of node-cron to schedule cron jobs to trigger email notifications.
    * Configured AWS Lambda for a DynamoDB trigger that logs the updates made to a table and S3 trigger has also been added  which gets triggered whenever an event occurs (an object gets pushed to the bucket).
    * Configured SNS: In case of failure of lambda invocation, an SNS event is triggered and email notification is sent to the Medex admin.
-Topic and   Subscription have been configured for the same.
    * Configured Jenkins with the project git repo for CI/CD.
-   * Deployed application on EC2
+   * Deployed the application on EC2 and resolved build and deployment issues
+   * Worked on the documentation

 * Bhargav Shah :
   * Worked on the generate pdf module which is on the doctor’s portal.